DMDL Reference

 Model Reference

-The model field points to your data model file:
+The model field is the path to your data model file (relative to your project):

 workflow: